mrezasoltani/mrezasoltani.github.io/_pages/Course/module_2.md

 * **Proposition.** The standard basis is a basis of the space of all \\(K\\)-dimensional vectors.
 * The rows and columns of \\(\mathrm{I}_K\\), a \\(K\times K\\) identity matrix are standard basis of the space of all \\(K\\)-dimensional vectors.

-## Four Fundumental Spaces of a Matrix
+## Four Fundamental Spaces of a Matrix
 1. **Column Space** It is also called _range_ of matrix \\(\mathrm{X} \in \mathbb{R}^{m\times n}\\) and it is defined as the span of the columns of \\(\mathrm{X}\\):
 \\[\mathcal{R}(\mathrm{X}) = \\{\mathrm{X}u \in \mathbb{R}^m \| u \in\mathbb{R}^n \\}\\]
 2. **Null Space** It is also called _kernel_ of matrix \\(\mathrm{X} \in \mathbb{R}^{m\times n}\\) and it is defined as follows: